Utilities

 Algorithm

 Random sampling with uniform distribution in B is computed using Muller's method of normalized Gaussians.
-This function requires the package Distributions.
+This method requires the package Distributions.
 See _sample_unit_nball_muller! for implementation details.

 source